hilma-tech/react-query-workshop/README.md

-# devops-todos
+# react-query-todos

-A minimal project for learning about end-to-end testing.
+A minimal project for learning about react query

 ## Installation